Mepenzolate (By mouth)

 How to Use This Medicine:

 - Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 It is best to take this medicine with meals and at bedtime.

 Drugs and Foods to Avoid: